mythridium/godot_wry/README.md

 It's important to note that WRY renders the webview directly within the window.
 This prevents rendering on 3D meshes and customizing the rendering process.

 If these limitations are significant for your use case, consider alternatives like [gdcef](https://github.com/Lecrapouille/gdcef) or [godot-webview](https://godotwebview.com/).

+Godot WRY does _not_ perform dependency checks.
+As of right now, game developers are responsible for ensuring all dependencies are present and handling missing libraries.

 ## 📝 TO-DO